madmachineio/docs/docs/tutorials/general/getting-started/read-analog-input.md

 Let's build the circuit now.

-1. Place the potentiometer into the breadboard.
+1. Place the potentiometer onto the breadboard.
 2. Connect the first leg on the left to pin GND.
 3. Connect the second leg to pin A0.
 4. Connect the third leg goes to pin 3V3.